“What do you want for Christmas?”

 Do you want that new sweater because you want to be stylist, or because you desire to have someone love you enough to care to give you a gift?
 Your answer will determine how you feel about the sweater.

 Do you want the decorations and the Christmas meal to be perfect because you want to impress the relatives with how good a housekeeper you are or because you desire to create a loving and memorable event for your family?
+Your answer will determine the kind of experience your family has.

 Do you want to buy the expensive gift for your wife because you want to make up for all the time you’ve been away or because you desire to affirm your wife and give her a token of just how valuable and precious she is to you?
+Your answer will determine the value your wife puts on the gift you give her.

 This is just a sprinkling of the kind of questions that perhaps you should ask.

-Bottom line, the question that is more important when preparing your gift list this year is not, “What do I want for Christmas?” but rather, “What do I desire for Christmas?”
+- The ONE THING for today: The question that is more important when preparing your gift list this year is not, “What do I want for Christmas?” but rather, “What do I desire for Christmas?”

 Psalm 20:4 (NKJV)